Loading

 Tenant Displacement from School Street Plaza

-The 1.9-acre site is occupied by School Street Plaza, an existing shopping center with local tenants.
-Demolishing a functioning commercial center to build apartments is a displacement event.
+The 1.92-acre site is occupied by School Street Plaza, an existing commercial property with local tenants.
+Demolishing a functioning commercial site to build apartments is a displacement event.
 In a town where local businesses are part of community identity, this was personal — not just economic.
 The tenants were neighbors.

 The Recall Election

-Mayor Lisel Blash & Vice Mayor Stephanie Hellman — retained 56%, November 4, 2025
+Mayor Lisel Blash & Vice Mayor Stephanie Hellman — retained by roughly 55-45 margins, November 4, 2025

 The recall was initiated by residents who felt their elected officials had failed to adequately resist the Mill Creek project.
-The fact that the town was legally compelled to approve — that HCD had invoked the Builder's Remedy — did not satisfy opponents who believed stronger procedural resistance was possible.
+Fairfax's eventual decision to process the project ministerially did not satisfy opponents who believed stronger procedural resistance was possible.
 The election divided the community on lines that will persist long after construction begins.

 The recall failed.
 The wounds did not heal on November 5th.